xyonix/simulation-xyonix-blog/README.md

 ```

 > **⚠ IMPORTANT**
 > Use of GPT-3 requires that you have an API key, which you will receive pending approval of your application at [OpenAI](https://openai.com/blog/openai-api/).
-Store the keys in a local file, e.g., `~/creds/.openai` and adapt the `simulation_config.py` file by replacing the default path for the **OPENAI_API_KEY_PATH** variable.
+Store the key in a local file, e.g., `~/creds/.openai` and adapt the `simulation_config.py` file by replacing the default path for the **OPENAI_API_KEY_PATH** variable.

 # gpt-neo example